stepchowfun/gigamesh/INSTALLATION.md

           ```sql
           CREATE TABLE employees (id SERIAL PRIMARY KEY, name TEXT);
           ```

+          Keep the database connection open for the next step.
       - The default `postgres` user is too powerful.
 Create a more restricted user for the API service and grant them access to the tables created above.

         ```sql